 Above: Next to the kitchen, the powder room sink is set in a recess in the base of the exposed brick chimney breast.
 The concrete basin is the Fox from Kast with a copper faucet (see Trend Alert: 10 DIY Faucets Made from Plumbing Parts).

-Above: The architects envisioned the midnight blue stair as a sculptural element in the room,
+Above: The architects envisioned the living area’s midnight blue stair as a sculptural element in the room,

-Above: The steps curve and the rail is serpentine.
-Made by ship builders from what the architects describe as “hand-folded plywood,” it “curves and levitates with an ethereal grace adjacent to the surrounding walls as if placed in after the work was complete.”
+Above: Made by ship builders from what the architects describe as “hand-folded plywood,”the stair “curves and levitates with an ethereal grace adjacent to the surrounding walls as if placed in after the work was complete.”

-remember that the owner requested quarters that are austere and serve as a resp 29
+remember that the owner requested austere quarters as a respite. the main bedro 28

-Above: Remember that the owner requested quarters that are austere and serve as a respite.
-The main bedroom has a built-in platform bed with storage drawers tucked under a plywood ceiling set off by dark roof trusses.
+Above: Remember that the owner requested austere quarters as a respite.
+The main bedroom has a built-in platform bed with storage drawers and a plywood ceiling set off by dark roof trusses.

 Above: The floor is reclaimed wood and the closet is tucked alongside the limewashed fireplace.